zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

 ------------------------

-Although a pipe endeavors to accept all available data bytes when the :option:`_ALL_N` pipe option is specified, it does not guarantee that the data bytes will be accepted in an "all or nothing" manner.
-When the pipe is able to accept at least one data byte, it returns :option:`RC_INCOMPLETE` to notify the sending task that its request was not fully satisfied.
-When the pipe is unable to accept any data bytes, it returns :option:`RC_FAIL`.
+Although a pipe endeavors to accept all available data bytes when the ``_ALL_N`` pipe option is specified, it does not guarantee that the data bytes will be accepted in an "all or nothing" manner.
+When the pipe is able to accept at least one data byte, it returns :c:macro:`RC_INCOMPLETE` to notify the sending task that its request was not fully satisfied.
+When the pipe is unable to accept any data bytes, it returns :c:macro:`RC_FAIL`.

 One example of a situation that can result in an incomplete send is a time-limited send request through an unbuffered pipe.
 If the receiving task